Gonzalles2009/gamescat/README.md

 # GamesCat

-Modern web project with a browser fighting game built on Next.js 14, TypeScript, Tailwind CSS, and Phaser.js.
-Includes Player vs Player and Player vs Bot modes, round system (best-of-3), blocking, multiple attacks with animations, health UI, timers, and a start menu.
+Modern web collection of browser games built on Next.js 14, TypeScript, Tailwind CSS, and Phaser.js.

+Status: the first title is a 2D Fighter; more games will be added to the collection.

 - Repo: [`github.com/Gonzalles2009/gamescat`](https://github.com/Gonzalles2009/gamescat)
-- App structure: Next.js App Router (`/app`) with a game page at `/games/fighter`
+- App structure: Next.js App Router (`/app`) with standalone pages for each game under `/games/*`

 ## Tech
 - Next.js 14 (App Router) + React 18